pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 #### Inserting into Collections

-Inserting into collections is a simple one.
-It is similar to an array's push function.
-We use the [`db.collection.insert()`](https://docs.mongodb.com/manual/reference/method/db.collection.insert/) function for that.
+Inserting into collections is similar to an array's `push` function.
+We'll use the [`db.collection.insert()`](https://docs.mongodb.com/manual/reference/method/db.collection.insert/) function.
 In our case, the collection is `students`.
 So we use:

 ```language-javascript
 db.students.insert({